 American Council on Education (ACE) Credit

 Saint Xavier University is a member of the American Council on Education (ACE).
 This membership allows adult students the opportunity to obtain academic credit from military and workplace training programs from organizations such as business and industry, labor unions, professional and voluntary associations, technical and business schools, professional training suppliers and government agencies.
 These training organizations must be recognized by the American Council on Education (ACE) in order for the student to obtain credit.
 These credits do not apply toward the residency or entrance requirements, and they do not apply toward a student's GPA.
 ACE transcripts are posted without charge.
-For more information, call the Office of Records and Advising at 773-298-3501.
+For more information, call the Transfer Student Services Center at 773-298-3510.

 College-Level Examination Program (CLEP) Credit

-Students may earn up to 27 college credits for designated courses through the College-Level Examination Program (CLEP) or department challenge examinations.
+Students may earn up to 27 college credits for designated courses through the College-Level Examination Program (CLEP).
 The University requires a minimum score of 50 on each exam.
 You may not receive credit for a CLEP exam if you are currently enrolled in that course or have earned credit for the equivalent course.
 You may not use CLEP to replace a failing grade or to repeat a class you dropped and received a W in.
-For information as to which course requirements can be satisfied through testing and for an examination schedule, students may check with the Office of Records and Advising or visit College-Level Examination Program (CLEP).
+For information as to which course requirements can be satisfied through testing and for an examination schedule, students may check with the Office of Records and Registration or visit College-Level Examination Program (CLEP).

 Illinois Seal of Biliteracy

-Saint Xavier University accepts the Illinois Seal of Biliteracy and as equivalent to two (2) years of introductory college-level foreign language coursework (101-104) taken during high school.
+Saint Xavier University accepts the Illinois Seal of Biliteracy and as equivalent to two (2) years or (12 semester hours) of introductory college-level foreign language coursework (101-104) taken during high school.
 The high school transcript must indicate the student will be receiving or has received the State Seal of Biliteracy.
-Students enrolled at Saint Xavier University must request course credit for their seal through the Office of Records and Advising within three (3) academic years after graduating from high school as noted in the State of Illinois House Bill 4330.
+Students enrolled at Saint Xavier University must request course credit for their seal through the Office of Records and Registration within three (3) academic years after graduating from high school as noted in the State of Illinois House Bill 4330.